ESCOMP/CTSM/doc/source/users_guide/running-special-cases/Running-with-MOAR-data-as-atmospheric-forcing-to-spinup-the-model.rst

 In this example we will use the ``I1850Clm50BgcSpinup compset`` to setup CLM to run with atmospheric forcing from a previous fully coupled simulation with data that is already stored on disk on Cheyenne.
 There are several simulations that have high frequency data for which we can do this.
 You can also do this on a machine other than Cheyenne, but would need to download the data from the Earth System Grid and change the datapath similar to Example :numref:`eg-sim-data-from-prev-sim`.

-Example: Simulation with MOAR Data on cheyenne
+Example: Simulation with MOAR Data on derecho
 -------------------------------------------------------------
 ::